 Cate and I were about to go on holiday to Cornwall.
 We were ready for an epic road trip and relaxing break.
-She dropped off our dogs at a boarding kennel about twenty miles from our home in London.
+She dropped off the dogs at a boarding kennel about twenty miles from our home in London near a town called Chertsey.
 Our holiday plans suddenly changed when we received a call to inform us our oldest dog had escaped.

 We spent the next four days searching a ten mile radius for up to twenty hours per day.
 We weren’t going to stop until we found Savannah, our beloved Miniature Pincher.
 Thankfully, we eventually found her about four miles from the kennel.
 She was thin and dehydrated, but had survived to live and bark another day.